-There’s nothing more comforting than a big bowl of homemade chili, and this family favorite recipe is seriously the best!
-Not only is this high protein chili super tasty, it’s also loaded with fibre from the beans, corn and other veggies, making it the ultimate hearty dish.
+There’s nothing more comforting than a big bowl of homemade chili, and this simple recipe is seriously the best!

 Ingredient notes

 - Beef: I typically use extra lean ground beef to reduce saturated fat.
-Use grass-fed beef if you can find it.
-You can also sub in ground turkey or chicken if you’d rather avoid red meat.
+Use grass-fed ground beef if you can find it.
+You can also sub in lean ground turkey or chicken if you’d rather avoid red meat.

 - Cocoa Powder: Unsweetened cocoa powder is the secret ingredient that will make your chili world class.
 It adds a wonderful richness and balances out any bitterness.